 Currently, the FASB is engaged in post-implementation reviews of the standards among the topics of the Accounting for an Ever-Changing World conference.
 Following are links to FASB resources that may be of interest to those undertaking research related to these topic areas.

-IFRS Standards are set by the IFRS Foundation’s standard-setting body, the International Accounting Standards Board (IASB).
-Our mission is to develop IFRS Standards that bring transparency, accountability and efficiency to financial markets around the world.
+IFRS Accounting Standards are set by the International Accounting Standards Board (IASB), one of the two standard-setting bodies of the IFRS Foundation.
 Our work serves the public interest by fostering trust, growth and long-term financial stability in the global economy.

 As part of its due process the IASB conducts Post-implementation Reviews (PIRs) of its Standards.
 The Board will assess whether: the objectives of the standard-setting project have been met; information provided by applying the Standard is useful to users of financial statements; the costs arising for preparing, auditing, enforcing, or using the information provided by applying the Standard are broadly as expected by the Board when it developed the Standard; and the requirements are capable of being applied consistently.
 Academic research can contribute to the PIR process.
 Listed below are links to additional materials that are relevant to academic research and PIRs.
 The Accounting for an Ever-Changing World conference offers an opportunity to discuss academic research on these topics.